heymichal/heymichal.github.io/_posts/2020-10-20-care-about-your-craft.md

   - Pragmatic Programmer
 ---

-> "Why spend your life developing software unless you care about doing it well?"
+> Why spend your life developing software unless you care about doing it well?

 This quote was taken from a programming book, but it's larger than that.
 I dare say "caring about your craft" is essential anywhere.
 Why would you keep doing what you do instead of the thing you actually want to do?